mdoege/PyTuroChamp/README.md

 **Bare** removes the Turing heuristics and quiescence search and only contains the bare minimum a chess engine needs to play: alpha-beta search and a piece-square table.

-**Newt** also ditches the old heuristics and adds newer techniques like PV-based iterative deepening.
-It is both fairly strong and fast.
+**Newt** also ditches the old heuristics and adds newer techniques like PV-based iterative deepening and an opening book.
+It is comparatively strong and fast.

 **PTC-Host** lets you easily host games between the engines directly from Python, without the need for a chess GUI.